bradgarropy/bradgarropy.com/content/pages/resume/index.md

 -   Created a Magento extension to load the storefront and admin UI.
 -   Implemented testing and continuous integration and deployment for all projects.

+**Adobe | Frontend Developer**
+_April 2019 - July 2020_

 [_Magento Product Recommendations_][prex]

--   Lead frontend developer from start first proof of concept to release.
+-   Lead frontend developer from first proof of concept to release.
 -   Created a Chrome extension to test initial feasibility.
 -   Implemented a [JavaScript SDK][recommendations-js-sdk] for the backend API.
 -   Built a React admin UI for configuring recommendations.